codeblix-ltd/TrendsByAI/youtube-trending-ai-flippa-listing.md

 **Business Documentation:** Setup guides and operational documentation

-**You're getting a complete, working platform with significant growth potential.**
+**You're getting a complete, working platform with enormous growth potential.**

+**Note:** The platform will only be enhanced with additional features if there is user demand and requests for specific capabilities.
+This approach ensures development resources are focused on features that users actually want.

 ---